learnersm/HingeAutomation/FutureExpansionPoints.md

 - Also chat with people already in match list
 - Notify user when the user is ready for a date
 - Suggest places nearby - activities based on match's interest ( activities / dinner )
+- Remove duplicate screenshots before sending them to AI for analysis
+- Before each run,
+    - Clear screenshots_from_last_run folder
+    - Move all images in screenshots folder to screenshots_from_last_run folder
+    - Clear the screenshots folder
+- Short circuit[just like humans] : Analyse the first screenshot before proceeding to full analysis.
+If the image is anything that the client is not looking for, click on cross and move to next profile, this saves time that would have otherwise gone in a full profile analysis
+- Human based swiping actions
+    - to prevent getting bot banned
+    - not a straight line
+    - add varying speed of scroll and varying delay between scrolls

 P1
 -------
-Identify the exact girl to which the profile belongs - sometimes, girls can have multiple people in their profile pictures - potentially skewing results
+- Identify the exact girl to which the profile belongs - sometimes, girls can have multiple people in their profile pictures - potentially skewing results
+- Clicking on a specific picture rather than the last one
+- Clicks Works for dynamic window placement, Right now it works for hardcoded values based on the assumption that the window will open at a certain specific place on my desktop.
+Snippets:
+    - Cross button: physical device screen coordinates: (X,Y) : (180,2600)
+    - [Physical device screen coordinates: (X,Y) : (1190,2300)- map this to relative coordinates based on the scrcpy window placement]
 -------
-Work with other apps
+Work with other apps like bumble etc